doshiharmish/Boston-311-Service-Requests-Analysis-2021/README.md

 # Boston 311 Service Requests Analysis (2021)
 ## Introduction
+The 3-1-1 service is a pivotal system adopted by numerous communities across the United States of America and Canada, serving as a dedicated channel for non-emergency municipal assistance.
+It offers residents access to essential services while diverting general inquiries and non-urgent issues away from the emergency hotline, 9-1-1.<br><br>
-This project delves into an extensive analysis of 311 service requests from Boston residents in 2021.
-It aims to uncover patterns, trends, and potential areas for improvement in city services.
+This comprehensive report delves into the extensive statistics of 3-1-1 service requests made by Boston residents in 2021.
+The primary focus lies in analyzing prevalent complaint categories, geographical distribution, and the government's handling of these requests.<br><br>
+Each entry in the dataset corresponds to a service request initiated by a resident or staff member via various modes of communication.
+With 29 distinct parameters, including creation date, status, subject, department, location, and source, the dataset encapsulates multifaceted details for each request.
+An observation reveals a centralized pool where requests congregate before being directed to department-specific queues, predicated on request types and their respective locations.

 ## Objective
 The main objectives pursued in this analysis: